JetBrains/Qodana/topics/qodana-ide-plugin.md

 ## Configure %instance% for CI
 {id="ide-plugin-cicd"}

-Once you logged in to [Qodana Cloud](https://qodana.cloud), you can configure %instance% in your CI pipelines.
+After logging in to [Qodana Cloud](https://qodana.cloud), you can configure %instance% in your CI pipelines.

 <note>Depending on the %instance% <a href="pricing.md">license</a>, you will need to generate and use the
 <a href="cloud-projects.topic" anchor="cloud-manage-projects">project token</a>.
 To learn more about project tokens, see